 The GMAT or GRE are not required.

 *Campuses may waive some of these requirements as part of the comprehensive application process.

 Need to complete a prerequisite course before applying?
 Online courses are available through UW Independent Learning.
 If you are not sure whether you meet these requirements, or which courses you need to take to satisfy prerequisites, please contact an enrollment adviser.

 This program welcomes online students from around the world.
 Online students do not qualify for an F-1 Student Visa to travel to the U.S., but instead can participate in our online courses remotely.
 If your native language is not English and/or you attended school outside of the U.S., you will likely need to provide proof of English language proficiency and an official translation or evaluation of academic transcripts.
 Requirements will vary based on a student’s academic history and home campus policies.
 For guidance about these requirements and how they apply to your specific situation, contact your preferred home campus admissions office.

 If you would like to apply as an International Student for an on-campus program in the UW System please refer to these resources through UW-HELP.

 How to Apply

 While you are free to apply on your own, many prospective students find it helpful to speak with an enrollment adviser first.
-Our staff is here to answer your questions, talk with you about your career goals, and help you decide if this program is a good choice for you.

 Step 3.
 Send your resume, personal statement, and letters of recommendation; and arrange to have your official college transcripts (from each institution you attended) sent to the graduate student admissions office of the home campus to which you applied.